szilard/ml-x1/README.md

 h2o speeds-up with increased number of cores up to 16 (except when hyperthreded).

-xgboost speeds-up up to 8 cores only and only if on same CPU (but it ends up a bit faster than h2o max speed).
+xgboost speeds-up up to 8 cores only, and only if on the same CPU (but it ends up anyway a bit faster than h2o max speed).

 ### x1.32xlarge (128 cores)